yinkelly/nyc-taxi/5-revenue-location/README.md

 5. Wait for finish.
 After the job has completed, terminate cluster.

-6. To run second mapreduce, create an Amazon EMR cluster with the following configuration:
+6. To run second mapreduce, create an Amazon EMR cluster with the following configuration (the bootstrap action is very important -- please pay attention to that):
         * Termination protection: Yes
         * Logging: Enabled
         * Hadoop distribution: Amazon AMI 3.3.1